Rat Pfink a Boo Boo: Music

 Ron Haydock performs four songs for the film: "I Stand Alone", "Rat Fink", "Runnin' Wild", and "Go Go Party".

 Reception

 TV Guide rated Rat Pfink a Boo Boo 2/4 stars and called it an amateurish film whose "goofy, improvisational good humor makes a lot of it fun to watch".
 Jackson Griffith of News & Review wrote, "Either Rat Pfink a Boo Boo is a raving pile of crap, or it is some kind of genius filmmaking.
 I'm inclined to give Steckler the benefit of the doubt."
 A printed media review is located in Robert Freese's Psychoholics Unanimous.

+James Lowder reviewed Rat Pfink a Boo Boo in White Wolf Inphobia #51 (Jan., 1995), rating it a 1 1/2 out of 5 and stated that "Steckler's works reflect his personality and interests.
+Okay, so that's not much to recommend, but this film has more spirit than such snide, big-budget schlock as The Goonies or most of the pablum pumped out by professional studios such as Full Moon."